dlstrong/dena-conversion/README.md

 # dena-conversion
-This is a practice projectt for Software Carpentry.
+This is a practice project for Software Carpentry.